Weather warnings as strong winds and heavy rain on way days after flooding

 Editor

-Weather warnings have been issued as strong winds and heavy rain are on the way to the UK – days after some areas were hit by flooding.
+Weather warnings have been issued as strong winds and heavy rain are set to batter the UK just days after some areas were hit by flooding.

 A yellow rain warning has been issued by the Met Office – meaning further heavy rain is likely to cause some travel delays and flooding – covering much of southern England and South Wales between 4pm on Sunday and 9am on Monday.